humansdotai/docs-humans/learn/faq.md

 ### What is the release schedule of HEART?

-The token release schedule is described in the [Tokenomics page](../learn/tokenomics.md).
+The token release schedule is described on the [Tokenomics page](../learn/tokenomics.md).

 ### Where can I go to get other questions answered?

 The best place to get questions answered quickly is the [Humans Discord](https://discord.gg/humansdotai).
-For suggestions, issues, and feature requests on specific applications, the team is also response on GitHub: [github.com/humansdotai](https://github.com/humansdotai).
+For suggestions, issues, and feature requests on specific applications, the team can also be reached out to on GitHub: [github.com/humansdotai](https://github.com/humansdotai).

 ---